SaysKez/dev-bones/README.md

 ## How to use
 Grab the bits you need, bury the rest:
-- Download a Skeleton or Zombie, give it a name, pour in your own content, and put some flesh on those bones.
+- Download a Skeleton or Zombie, give it a name, pour in your content, and put some flesh on those bones.
 - Grab what you need from the Flesh & Bones collection and ditch the rest.
 - Dive into the Resources & Brain Matter (below) to guide you from styling and layout to version control and testing.